jadecobra/python_tdd_exercises/source/TypeError.rst

     def test_function_signatures_solve_type_errors(self):
       self.assertIsNone(functions.function_a("a"))

-  the terminal updates to show
+  the terminal shows

   .. code-block:: python
     import functions
    E  ModuleNotFoundError: No module called 'functions'

 * Ah, a ``ModuleNotFoundError``, I have a lot of practice solving this error from :doc:`ModuleNotFoundError`.
-What if I create a file called ``functions.py`` and the terminal updates to show
+What if I create a file called ``functions.py`` and the terminal shows

   .. code-block:: python